olegyev/polish-visa-center/README.md

   <td>clients/{clientId}/applications/{applicationId}</td>
   <td>OPERATOR</td>
   <td>Update client's visa application by ID.
 OPERATOR can update only visa application's from operator's city.<br />
-    If status == BOOKED and application is in future operator can update all the fields, but status only on appointment date and not together with other fields.<br />
+    If status == BOOKED and application is in future, operator can update all the fields, but status only on appointment date and not together with other fields.<br />
-    If status == DOCS_RECEIVED, PENDING, CONFIRMED or DENIED operator can update only status - other filled fields will be ignored and remain the same as in database.<br />
+    If status == DOCS_RECEIVED, PENDING, CONFIRMED or DENIED, operator can update only status - other filled fields will be ignored and remain the same as in database.<br />
-    If status == DID_NOT_COME or ISSUED visa application is archived and cannot be updated.<br />
+    If status == DID_NOT_COME or ISSUED, visa application is archived and cannot be updated.<br />
-    If status == DOCS_INCOMPLETE and visa application's appointment date is not gone only its status can be updated, otherwise it is archived and cannot be updated.<br />
+    If status == DOCS_INCOMPLETE and visa application's appointment date is not gone, only its status can be updated, otherwise it is archived and cannot be updated.<br />
     Status DID_NOT_COME is set automatically everyday at 23:59 to the visa applications, which status remained as BOOKED till that time of today (see class app.services.util.VisitChecker, is called from app.Runner).<br />
-    New status is saved into table applications_status_history.
+    New status is saved into the table applications_status_history.
   </td>
   <td>
     <pre>